Anna is a New Yorker writing about her globe-trotting, culinary, and healthy living adventures. Plus, she loves sharing beauty finds.

 Tips for Securing a Cheap Hostel / Guesthouse:

-- Book in advance – If you don’t book in advance, you run the risk of the cheap places being fully booked, especially if you’re in Southeast Asia during high season
+- Book in advance – If you don’t book in advance, you run the risk of the cheap places being fully booked, especially if you’re in Southeast Asia during the high season.

 - Check hostel and guesthouse reviews on Hostelworld.com